leanard-valencia/CPSC481-Team-Project/README.md

 - John Leanard Valencia
 - David Akobundul

-The expectations for stage three are:
+The expectations for stage four are:
-- To conduct brainstorming sessions
-- To conduct affinity diagramming sessions
+- To reflect on our Low-Fi prototype
-- To select and polish ideas
+- To prototypr 4 major user tasks
+- To do a UX design for the app
+- To come up with UI visual design
-- To refine ideas and create a storyboard
+- To create a prototype that is usable
+- There should be response to all user actions
+- To conduct heuristic evaluation
-- To create a low- fidelity prototype
+- To create a heuristic evaluation report
-- To conduct a Task-centered system cognitive walkthrough
+- To create a Hi-Fi Prototype Demo
-- To create a 4 minute prototype demo
+- To create a prsentation for the stage 4 work
-- To prepare an 8-12 minute project presentation for Stage Three